 With application pools, you can deliver a single application to many users.
-The application runs on a farm of RDS hosts.
+The application runs on a farm of RDS hosts or a desktop pool.

 When you create an application pool, you deploy an application in the data center that users can access from anywhere on the network.

-An application pool has a single application and is associated with a single farm.
-To avoid errors, you must install the application on all of the RDS hosts in the farm.
+An application pool has a single application and is associated with a single farm or desktop pool.
+To avoid errors, you must install the application on all of the RDS hosts in the farm or desktop pool.

 When you create an application pool, you cannot specify the access group in which to place the pool.
-For application pools and RDS desktop pools, you specify the access group when you create a farm.
+For application pools and RDS desktop pools, you specify the access group when you create a farm or desktop pool.

 An application supports the PCoIP and VMware Blast display protocols.
 To enable HTML Access, see the VMware Horizon HTML Access Installation and Setup Guide document.